 Do you buy the bags of rags to use around the house/garage?
 You already have them in things you throw away.
 There are old towels that are stained or ripped.
 Old sheets and shirts can be used that are no longer useful in their original forms.
 My mother used to use my father's old underwear as the cloth used to clean her gardening tools.

-Have left over baked chicken?
+Have leftover baked chicken?
 Don't throw it away and buy more.
 Use it in a homemade pot pie or chicken salad.
 Broken jewelry?
 You can make new jewelry from pieces.
 Before tossing something away, see how you can use it for something else.
-This will save you money as you won't be buying other things to fill the need other items can accomplish.
+This will save you money as you won't be buying other things to fill the need existing items can accomplish.

 Believe it or not, purging can help you save money.
 You get rid of items you don't need and that can cost you extra cash.

 We have items that can cost us money simply by having them.
 Do you have a storage locker that you rarely visit?
 That is over a hundred dollars a month you are wasting.
 Go through the locker and purge.
 Sell items and make even more cash.

 What do you have gathering dust?
 Sell them all and make extra cash.
 That includes clothes, books, and decor.
 You can sell them online, at local stores, or with your own rummage sale.
 Get rid of unneeded items and find extra cash.

 5. Hand Wash Dishes